<about>

 I style myself a pirate, not because I steal anything, but because life is better with a little fun in it.

 I am seeking new seas.
-After an exciting couple of years being part of a team (in both software engineering and product management roles) growing a startup (I was full-time employee number 9) to and through an acquisition/merger.
+After an exciting couple of years being part of a team, in both software engineering and product management roles, growing a startup—I went from full-time employee #9 to and through an acquisition/merger.
 It's time for me to seek new seas.
 I'm in no rush and I'm casting a wide net.
 It may even be time to go back to school and get some extra letters added to my name.
-Whoever you are, if you have a lead on something you think might interest me please don't hesitate to reach out.
+Whoever you are, if you have a lead on something you think might interest me please don't hesitate to , or request a 15 minute virtual meeting.

 Now onto the full story...